-- Check to make sure your desired corporation name hasn’t already been trademarked by someone else.
+Check to make sure your desired Kentucky corporation name hasn’t already been trademarked by someone else.
 Search federal and Kentucky trademark databases.
 If your name isn’t claimed, you can also consider trademarking it and/or your logo or slogan.
-To do this within Kentucky, you’ll need to register your trademark with the commonwealth, complete the application, and pay a $10 fee.
-But while it’s easier and quicker to file at the state level, filing at the federal level affords broader protection, which helps if you plan on doing business outside of Kentucky.
+To do this within Kentucky, you’ll need to register your trademark with the commonwealth, complete the application, and pay a small fee.
+But while it’s easier and quicker to file at the state level, filing at the federal level affords broader protection, which helps if you plan on doing business outside Kentucky.

 A corporation’s board of directors is responsible for overseeing the operations of the business.
 As such, your business needs one to get started.
-The initial incorporators — those filing the Articles of Incorporation for the business — often appoint the initial board of directors.
+The initial incorporators — those filing the Articles of Incorporation for the business — often appoint the initial directors.
 Afterward, the board is elected annually by shareholders (those who hold stock in the company; this can include the original incorporators).

 It’s a good idea for all incorporators to meet and elect an initial board of directors before filing the Articles of Incorporation.
 This board can then begin creating the corporate bylaws (described in a later section).

 A registered agent is a person or entity that receives service of process and other important legal notices and government correspondence on behalf of the corporation.
-If your business is sued, the court summons will be given in person to your registered agent.
+If your business is sued, the court summons will be given in person to your Kentucky registered agent.